 To make an appointment, visit Project Baseline’s website.

 - Registration opens 72 hours before testing dates

 - Remember to bring your photo ID and the reference ID from your confirmation email

 If you don't have access to the internet, an on-site volunteer may be able to help you register and get tested.

-UPDATE: Those being tested can now swab their nostrils themselves.
-Watch the videos above for details about the testing procedure.
+Watch the videos below for details about the testing procedure.

 After being tested, residents will receive results and other information by email.
 San Mateo County Health will reach out to residents who test positive.

 With a goal to test 5,000 individuals each week, testing is no-cost and available to anyone without restriction and without regard to insurance coverage, although an appointment is required